 At present, we generate a portion of our sales through e-commerce sales on our own websites and fulfillment activities through third-party websites.
 We manage our websites and e-commerce platform internally and, as a result, any compromise of our security or misappropriation of proprietary information could have a material adverse effect on our business, results of operations and financial condition.
 We rely on encryption and authentication technology licensed from third parties to provide the security and authentication necessary to effect secure Internet transmission of confidential information, such as credit and other proprietary information.
 Advances in computer capabilities, new discoveries in the field of cryptography or other events or developments may result in a compromise or breach of the technology used by us to protect client transaction data.
 Anyone who is able to circumvent our security measures could misappropriate proprietary information or cause material interruptions in our operations.
 We may be required to expend significant capital and other resources to protect against security breaches or to minimize problems caused by security breaches.
-To the extent that our activities of others involve the storage and transmission of proprietary information, security breaches could damage our reputation and expose us to a risk of loss and/or litigation.
-Our security measures may not prevent security breaches.
+To the extent that our activities of others involve the storage and transmission of proprietary information, security measures may not prevent security breaches.
 Our failure to prevent these security breaches may result in consumer distrust and may adversely affect our business, results of operations and financial condition.